Watch our Option Tutorial below and Become an Options Pro.

 In other words, the buyer of a call option has the right to purchase stocks at the specified price before the contract expires.
 As far as put options, the buy has the right to sell stocks at the specified price before expiration.

-It’s important to remember that there’s no obligation to do so.
-If you’d rather close out the options trade without ever exercising your right to the stocks, you can.
-In fact, many stock options trader trade options this way.
+It's important to remember that there's no obligation to do so.
+If you'd rather close out the options trade without ever exercising your right to the stocks, you can.
+In fact, many stock options traders choose to trade options this way.

-You can buy calls and puts, sell calls and puts of use them to make different spreads.
-Buying calls and puts can be very risky due to time decay.
-You have to be 100% correct with choosing the right direction.
+You can buy calls and puts, sell calls and puts, or use them to make different kinds of options spreads.
+Buying naked (long) calls and puts can be very risky due to time decay.
+You have to be 100% correct with choosing the right direction if you are to be profitable.

 Read our blog post on put and call options explained to learn more about trading calls and puts.

-You may be wondering how you can make money in any market with stock options.
-The fact that you can put together different orders is the reason there is the ability to make money no matter what the market is doing.
+You may be wondering how you can make money in any market with our option tutorial.
+The fact that you can put together different types of options orders is the reason there is the ability to make money no matter what the market is doing.
+There are strategies for trending markets, bearish markets and sideways markets!

-There are spreads, straddles, condors and butterflies.
-If that sounds like a lot, don’t worry.
-First you need to master calls and puts.
+With our training you will learn spreads, straddles, condors and butterflies.
+If that sounds like a lot, don't worry.
+First you need to master basic calls and puts.
 Then you can go about learning the different strategies.
+We get into it further in our options tutorials.

 Spreads can limit your risk if you choose the wrong direction.
 Typically stock options are used to speculate.
-If your speculation is wrong, you can use the amount of the entire trade.
-Hence the difference between shares and options.
+If your speculation is wrong, you can lose the entire amount of the trade, meaning it can go to zero by the expiration date.
+Hence the difference between owning shares and trading options.
+Most stock shares are not going to go to zero by a certain date.

 However, spreads or straddles can help to mitigate the huge risk of trading naked calls and puts.
 Then there are the neutral market strategies.
 Iron condors and iron butterflies allow you to profit when the market is trading in a range.